State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Pittsburgh does not staff full time employees solely dedicated to energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires building code officials to complete energy code training.
 Pittsburgh requires in-house plan reviews and inspections to ensure code compliance.
 The city also provides upfront support for energy code compliance.

 Policies Targeting Existing BuildingsList All